RandomSearch18/pdf-cutter/README.md

 py main.py
 ```

-It will ask you to enter the path to the PDF you want to print, split it up into chunks (saved to the `temp` folder in the current working directory), and print them to the default printer.
+It will ask you to enter the path to the PDF you want to print, split it up into chunks (saved to the `pdf-cutter-temp` folder in the current working directory), and print them to the default printer.

 ## Acknowledgements